-Template 5.2Asset age profile
+Template 5.2 Asset age profile

-Table 5.2.1: Consistency of information with the requirements of the RIN Asset age profile Information has been presented for asset age profile in accordance with the definitions and requirements of the RIN in that: the asset subcategories in Table 5.2.1 correspond with the prescribed asset categories in Table 2.2.1 • the information reflects total volumes of assets currently in commission • The information provided in relation to SCADA, Network Control and Protection Systems is consistent with the definition provided in the RIN notice.
-Source of information Spatial Data Warehouse SCADA, network control and protection systems Wherever possible, asset information has been sourced from SAP, site audit information, test reports stored in TasNetworks' intranet 'The ZoNe', or documentary records such as asset management plans.
-Methodology and assumptions made General TasNetworks reported asset age profile was reported on a calendar year basis up until 2015/2016 and from 2016/2017 it is reported on a financial year basis and which all asset categories are affected by the change; The economic lives for TasNetworks' assets are sourced from TasNetworks' Regulated Asset Base, other than public lighting assets where asset lives have been taken from TasNetworks' public lighting annuity model; and The standard deviation for the economic life of TasNetworks' assets has been estimated as the square root of the mean, as discussed on page 51 of the AER's explanatory statement for the RIN.
-Poles • Pole data is captured either through in-field work processes, or by pole inspectors operating under a five year inspection cycle, delays of over 12 months may be experienced in the data capture process.
+Table 5.2.1: Asset age profile

+Information has been presented for asset age profile in accordance with the definitions and requirements of the RIN in that:

+- the asset subcategories in Table 5.2.1 correspond with the prescribed asset categories in Table 2.2.1; and - the information reflects total volumes of assets currently in commission.

+The information provided in relation to SCADA, Network Control and Protection Systems is consistent with the definition provided in the RIN notice.

+- Spatial Data Warehouse - Gentrack (for Public Lighting age profile) - SCADA, network control and protection systems - Asset information has been sourced from SAP, site audit information, test reports stored in TasNetworks' intranet 'The Zone', or documentary records such as asset management plans.

+- TasNetworks reported asset age profile was reported on a calendar year basis up until 2015/2016 and from 2016/2017 it is reported on a financial year basis and which all asset categories are affected by the change; - The economic lives for TasNetworks' assets are sourced from TasNetworks' Regulated Asset Base, other than public lighting assets where asset lives have been taken from TasNetworks' public lighting annuity model; and - The standard deviation for the economic life of TasNetworks' assets has been estimated as the square root of the mean, as discussed on page 51 of the AER's explanatory statement for the RIN.

+- Pole data is captured either through in-field work processes, or by pole inspectors operating under a five year inspection cycle, delays of over 12 months may be experienced in the data capture process.
 Rules applying to the recording of new poles in TasNetworks' GIS also require that poles can only be added to the database when they have been assigned a Pole Tag ID and their installation has been confirmed.
-If no confirmation is received from the field of a pole having been erected, a record of the new pole may not be added until the pole is next inspected, which may not occur for another five years under TasNetworks' current inspection regime; An extract of pole asset data was taken from TasNetworks' spatial data warehouse.
+If no confirmation is received from the field of a pole having been erected, a record of the new pole may not be added until the pole is next inspected, which may not occur for another five years under TasNetworks' current inspection regime; - An extract of pole asset data was taken from TasNetworks' spatial data warehouse.
 Attributes that were extracted included: pole material, pole staking status, voltage, and installation date.
 Only poles owned by TasNetworks and a small number of poles with unknown or null owners were included.
-All poles dedicated to public lighting were excluded from this data set; and Poles were categorised by material and by voltage.
-A small number of poles still do not have an installation date.
+All poles dedicated to public lighting were excluded from this data set; and - Poles were categorised by material and by voltage. - A small number of poles still do not have an installation date. - The five yearly inspection cycle is as per asset management plan/Asset Inspector Pole Inspection Training Manual.